circuitworkbench/android/help/articles/starring.md

 Tap the star again to unstar the circuit and return it to normal sort order.

-Starring is purely organisational — it has no effect on how the circuit is saved or simulated.
+Starring is purely organizational — it has no effect on how the circuit is saved or simulated.
 Use it to keep your most frequently used circuits at the top of the list.